Acupressure Points for Nausea – With Great Results

 Feeling Nausea and vomiting at the same time is not a nice feeling.
 These common symptoms are not disorders but can signal anything from overindulgence in food & alcohol and food poisoning to pregnancy.
 Occasionally, you can have them together when suffering from diarrhea or motion sickness.

-Nausea originates in the labyrinth part of your ear, gastrointestinal tract, or brain.
-Vomiting is the reflex caused by muscles controlling your oesophageal sphincter relax, and the diaphragm with your abdominal muscles contract, forcing contents upwards.
+Nausea originates in the labyrinthine part of your ear, the gastrointestinal tract, or the brain.
+Vomiting is the reflex caused by the relaxation of muscles controlling your oesophageal sphincter, and the contraction of the diaphragm and your abdominal muscles, forcing contents upwards.
 It usually is a cause of motion sickness, overeating, or unpleasant odor, but it can be something more severe and needs medical testing.

 There are many ways you can treat Nausea and vomiting at home with the help of home remedies to treat diarrhea, pregnancy, and vomiting in toddlers.
 Here, you can find some helpful tips to help ease the problem.